 By: Cassie Lewis

-The ancient stone rock exterior and the inviting aroma of freshly baked goodies lure you into Anguilla's French bakery with a historic background.
-Owner and award-winning pastry chef, Pascal Baronnier's pastries fiddle with your taste buds mercilessly, as you journey up the dark wooden staircase that gives way to the main entrance of Village Bakehouse.
+Koal Keel's ancient stone rock exterior and the inviting aroma of freshly baked goodies lured us all inside the most special Anguilla bakery.
+Owner and award-winning pastry chef, Pascal Baronnier's pastries fiddled with our taste buds mercilessly, as we journeyed up the dark wooden staircase that gave way to the main entrance of Village Bakehouse, in search of those buttery croissants.

-Village Bakehouse isn't your average bakery.
-It is a historical masterpiece!
+Koal Keel is no longer in operation (more on where Village Bakehouse is today below), but it is worth nothing because this building is a historical masterpiece!
 Set down the road from Crocus Bay, it is located in the Historic Valley.
 True its neighboring buildings, it, too, has a rich history.

 View From The Veranda